epfllibrary/latex-course/_episodes/05-References.md

 \newpage

+Some introductory sentences, followed by the context of the work and information about the structure of the document. [...]
 We will analyze the result using the Carpentry method in section \ref{sec:analysis}, then will present the results in section \ref{sec:results}.

 \section{Analysis}\label{sec:analysis}